MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 ## Phase 1: Connect to the apps you want to protect<a name="connect-apps-protect"></a>

-1. Connect at least one app to Microsoft Cloud App Security using the [API connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).
+1. Connect at least one app to Microsoft Defender for Cloud Apps using the [API connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).
 We recommend that you start by connecting [Office 365](connect-office-365-to-microsoft-cloud-app-security.md).
 1. Connect additional apps using the [proxy to achieve conditional access app control](proxy-deployment-aad.md).
-1. To enable insights across your on-premises environment, configure Cloud App Security to [integrate with your Defender for Identity environment](mdi-integration.md).
+1. To enable insights across your on-premises environment, configure Defender for Cloud Apps to [integrate with your Defender for Identity environment](mdi-integration.md).

 ## Phase 2: Identify top risky users<a name="identify"></a>

-To identify who your riskiest users are in Cloud App Security:
+To identify who your riskiest users are in Defender for Cloud Apps:

-1. Go to the Cloud App Security dashboard and look at the people identified in the **Top users by investigation priority** tile, and then one by one go to their user page to investigate them.
+1. Go to the Defender for Cloud Apps dashboard and look at the people identified in the **Top users by investigation priority** tile, and then one by one go to their user page to investigate them.
 The **investigation priority number**, found next to the user name, is a sum of all the user's risky activities over the last week.

    ![Top users dashboard.](media/dashboard-top-users.png)